-In 2016, our Compensation Committee established the cash bonus opportunity for each member of our senior management team under the 2016 annual incentive program, representing a percentage of each individual's base salary.
-The bonus targets for 2016 performance for our named executive officers were 50% for Dr. Jonas, and 35% for each of Dr. Kanes, Dr. Robichaud, Ms. Iguchi and Ms. Cook.
-For 2016, our Chief Executive Officer's bonus was based entirely on performance relative to corporate goals and the bonuses paid to our other named executive officers were a function of both attainment of corporate goals and individual performance.
+In 2017, our Compensation Committee established the cash bonus opportunity for each member of our senior management team under our annual incentive program, representing a percentage of each individual's base salary.
+The bonus targets for 2017 performance for our named executive officers were 60% for Dr. Jonas, and 40% for each of Ms. Iguchi, Mr. Cloonan, Ms. Cook, and Dr. Kanes.
+For 2017, our Chief Executive Officer's bonus was based entirely on performance relative to corporate goals and the bonuses paid to our other named executive officers were a function of both attainment of corporate goals and individual performance.

-Our Compensation Committee typically grants annual equity awards, and determines changes in base salary and the amount of any cash incentive payments, at its first regularly scheduled meeting of the new year.
+Our Compensation Committee typically grants annual equity awards and determines changes in base salary and the amount of any cash incentive payments at its first regularly scheduled meeting of the new fiscal year, or in the case of our Chief Executive Officer, recommends compensation levels to our Board of Directors.
+Alternatively, our Board of Directors may decide to review and approve all executive officer compensation, not just that of our Chief Executive Officer, as a full board rather than at the committee level.
 Our Compensation Committee may also review the compensation of our executive officers throughout the course of the year.
 With respect to year-end reviews, any changes in base salary are effective at the beginning of the following year.
-The cash incentive payments awarded under our 2016 annual incentive bonus program were paid in February 2017.
+The cash incentive payments awarded under our annual incentive bonus program for 2017 performance of our executive officers were paid in February 2018.